A Cruising Guide to the Top Things to Do in Hawaii

 In Maui, your ship will dock in Lahaina, which puts you right next to many of the top things to do in Hawaii.

 Lahaina itself is home to a quaint downtown area called Lahaina Town that is dripping in Hawaiian charm.
 It is full of shopping, art galleries, and restaurants.
 The streets are lined with gorgeous trees and you’ll even find a small park that is shadowed by the massive limbs of a Banyan tree that is over 140 years old.
 It makes for an incredible place to enjoy a coffee, or Hawaiian shaved ice while shielded from the sun beneath one of the winding tree branches.

 Lahaina is adjacent to Kaanapali, which is known for its miles upon miles of beaches, perfect for a day of sand, surf, and sun.

 One of the other top things to do in Hawaii is snorkeling and Lahaina is a great place from which to set off on a snorkeling shore excursion.
 You’ll visit reefs teeming with fish and sea turtles and may even see stingrays or reef sharks.

 Plan Your Hawaii Cruise

-Hawaii cruises with Celebrity Cruises typically sail between Vancouver, British Columbia, and Honolulu, Hawaii.
+Set sail on a one-way cruise from Vancouver to Hawaii.
 The benefit of a one-way cruise means you can add on a couple extra days before and after your cruise to explore Honolulu and Vancouver – two iconic cities – more in-depth.
 One option for this is a City Stay, which is a 4-night land package that includes your hotel accommodations and guided tours.

 Celebrity Cruises can help you find your ideal Hawaii cruise itinerary and plan your cruise vacation complete with airfare and activities already reserved before you depart.
 Soon you'll be exploring several of the exotically beautiful Hawaiian Islands.